Skip to the content

 City Nature Challenge

 CNC is a platform that brings together nature enthusiasts from around the globe.
-It provides a unique opportunity to bring out the curious scientist in you and explore the biodiversity in your backyard.

 Have you ever wondered-

 What is that peculiar bug chilling out on my plant called?
 I planted tomatoes, but not this other plant.
 What is that?
 A colorful bird loves to stop by my bird feeder.
 I wonder what my new friend’s name is?
-This little animal visited my backyard searching for food.
-Is that a, hmmmm?
+If you answered yes to any (or all) of these questions, CNC is your chance to find some answers and to contribute to science while doing that.

 Want more information?